mattdy/python-lis3dh/README.md

 # **DEPRECATION WARNING**
-Adafruit has deprecated the [Adafruit_Python_GPIO library](https://github.com/adafruit/Adafruit_Python_GPIO) in favour of [blinka](https://github.com/adafruit/Adafruit_Blinka), which allows to use their full-fledged CircuitPython code for the sensor, which can be found here: https://github.com/adafruit/Adafruit_CircuitPython_LIS3DH
+Adafruit has deprecated their [Adafruit_Python_GPIO library](https://github.com/adafruit/Adafruit_Python_GPIO) in favour of [blinka](https://github.com/adafruit/Adafruit_Blinka), which allows you to use their full-fledged CircuitPython code for the sensor.
+This can be found here: https://github.com/adafruit/Adafruit_CircuitPython_LIS3DH.

-This library will still function under Python 2, however [Python 2 has reached end-of-life](https://www.python.org/doc/sunset-python-2/) and you should therefore move to using the above libraries with Python 3.
+The library in this repository will still function under Python 2, however [Python 2 has reached end-of-life](https://www.python.org/doc/sunset-python-2/) and you should therefore move to using the above libraries with Python 3.

 Because of this, this repository will be archived and no further updates will be made.
 My thanks to everyone who has contributed to it in the past.